Kingston on Soar: Kingston Hall (Grade II)

 Kingston Hall, which is a large Grade II listed country house, was built 1842-46 for Mr Edward Strutt, who would later become the 1st Lord Belper.
 The hall was built by the architect Edward Blore who had previously worked on Buckingham Palace.
 Ronald Strutt, the 4th Lord Belper, sold the hall in 1976.
 In 1980 the hall was converted into 12 individual dwellings and the surrounding buildings were sold for separate occupation.

 The grounds of Kingston Hall contain three Grade II listed structures: a garden pavilion, a stable block and a lodge with an attached gateway.

 Kingston Park Pleasure Gardens, which surrounds Kingston Hall, is also Grade II listed.

 Other listed buildings

 As well as St Winifred's Church (Grade I) and Kingston Hall (Grade II), there are 17 other listed structures in Kingston on Soar, all Grade II listed: 1, 3, 5 and 7, the Green; 9, 11, 15, 17 and 19, the Green; 21, 23, 25 and 27, the Green; Church Farmhouse; K6 Telephone Kiosk; Kegworth Bridge; Kegworth Shallow Lock; Kingston Fields Farmhouse and Workshops; Lodge and Attached Gateway; Lychgate at Entrance to Churchyard of Church of St Winifred; Manor Farmhouse; Pavilion in the Garden of Kingston Hall; Pumphouse; Stable Block at Kingston Hall; Stables at Manor Farm; The Old Schoolhouse and The Post Office.

-Kingston Park Pleasure Gardens, which surrounds Kingston Hall, is also Grade II listed.